clydebarrow/esphome-docs-hugo/content/cookbook/lvgl.md

 All the information displayed here could be retrieved to local `platform: homeassistant` sensors as desribed in several examples in this Cookbook, however, this time we take a different approach.
 Instead of pulling the data by ESPHome, we'll be pushing it from Home Assistant, to native {{< docref "/components/text/lvgl" >}} components.

 The weather condition icons we use are from MDI.
 We import just the ones corresponding to the weather conditions supported by the Weather integration in Home Assistant.
-For all the other labels you can use any [font]({{< ref "components/lvgl/_index#lvgl-fonts" >}}) of your choice.
+For all the other labels you can use any :ref:`font <lvgl-fonts>` of your choice.

 ```yaml
 binary_sensor: